 Soy Milk is a milk alternative produced by grinding and soaking soybeans.
 It can be used to make tofu or consumed as is, to replace milk in most recipes, or as a breakfast drink.

 It contains far fewer carbs than cow milk (about 3 times less) while having a similar vitamin content and less fat.

 Almonds (6.1g per 30g – raw)

-Almonds are a great snack, raw, roasted, or salted there are many ways to enjoy them daily.
-They also act as a vegan, gluten-free flour in bakings like in these almond flour chocolate chips cookies.
+Almonds are a great snack, raw, roasted, or salted.
+There are many ways to enjoy them daily.
+They also act as vegan, gluten-free flour in bakings like in these almond flour chocolate chip cookies.